CLTPayne/webpack-compression-exploration/README.md

 1. Cloned a small dummy React project with very basic webpack config in place.
 2. Explored suggestions for compression from [Google](https://developers.google.com/web/fundamentals/performance/webpack/use-long-term-caching) with an aim to enabling long term caching.
-3. Why Brotli?
+3. Implement gzip compression algorithm.
+Results:

+- dist/main.js 123 KiB
+- dist/main.js.gz 39.1 KiB
+- 214% decrease in over all `.js` file size follinging gzip for Javascript.

+##### Iteration 2

+1. Alternative compression algorithmWhy Brotli?
+Based on stats listed by [Google]().
 It is:

 - 14% smaller than gzip for JavaScript
 - 21% smaller than gzip for HTML